 “This is about having a home for music.
 A place that people are invited into.
 A place that is the concert hall of the greatest orchestra in the world, the New York Philharmonic.”Deborah Borda, President and CEO of the New York Philharmonic

-David Geffen Hall, home to New York’s Philharmonic, at Lincoln Centre is more than a music hall.
+David Geffen Hall, home to New York’s Philharmonic, at Lincoln Center is more than a music hall.
 It’s a cultural landmark.
-At its core, a concert hall has, through the years, celebrated memorable moments, hosting notable performers and patrons.
+At its core the concert hall has through the years celebrated memorable moments, hosting notable performers and patrons.

-Designed originally by Max Abromovitz in 1962, the hall has gone under multiple renovations over the decades.
-These efforts have attempted to address the—still unresolved—acoustical challenges.
-However, re-imagined, and set to open in 2024, the new David Geffen Hall will offer an immersive experience.
-Highly flexible and future-oriented, it will accommodate both orchestra initiatives and experimental performances.
+Designed originally by Max Abramovitz in 1962, the hall has gone under multiple renovations over the decades.
+These efforts have attempted to address the acoustical challenges, which were still unresolved.

 See full project team